Ontario Interactive Digital Media Tax Credit

 What Types of Products Are Eligible for the Tax Credit?

-The 2015 Ontario Budget amended the requirement that all or substantially all of the product was developed by the qualifying corporation (the “90 per cent development” rule) with a new quantitative rule based on two concurrent tests based on the labour costs of developing a product.
-The new 80/25 rule requires that 25% of the total development labour to create the product must be attributable to eligible wages of employees of the qualifying corporation.
+An eligible product must meet a quantitative rule known as the 80/25 rule which is based on labour costs of the company developing the product.
+The 80/25 rule is based on two concurrent labour tests and both must be met.
+25% of the total development labour to create the product must be attributable to eligible wages of employees of the qualifying corporation.
 Also 80% of the total development labour to create the product must be attributable to eligible wages and eligible remuneration paid to individuals, personal corporations, or sole proprietorships that do not have employees.
-The new 80/25 rule replaces the 90% development rule effective immediately for all specified and non-specified products that have not yet been certified.

 Large Digital Game Corporations